mfms-ncsu/galant-js/system-test-plan.md

 TODO:
 - [later] The showPositions() and showIndexes() methods only set the weights; they don't actually show them; the setWeights() method accomplishes that; probably should rename these methods
+- [later] see if it's possible to get headers when content in a json file === null; have to be careful about <ul></ul> pairs
 - redo json file for the graphs using a file list
 - redo json file for algorithms (file list already exists)
-- look into whether memory can be garbage collected after algorithm execution; this should improve performance, but runs the risk of failure to save important information [do this in the `speed-test` branch, set objects to null]; can be done after version publication
+- [later] look into whether memory can be garbage collected after algorithm execution; this should improve performance, but runs the risk of failure to save important information [do this in the `speed-test` branch, set objects to null]; can be done after version publication
 - test using all platform/browser combinations
 - make sure the json files are up to date: see `public/collection/README.md`
 - publish version 2.1

+## New release

+### Steps

+- merge changes from a working branch into `dev`
+- perform the tests below in `dev`
+- merge changes into `main`
+- get rid of console.log statements (should devise a script for this)
+- add notes to version-history.md
+- push changes and create version on github.com site

+## Testing overview

 These tests should be carried out with the following platform/brower combinations.
 You may have to reload the main page or even clear browser history (Opera, in particular, forces you to do this).
+For most tests the Mac/Chrome combination is sufficient.
+All combinations should be tested for those marked with (!).
+These should be tested with keyboard shortcuts.
+Files marked with + are in the `src/testing` directory.

 Tests should be done in the dev branch with console.log's added as needed.
 The logs should be removed in the main branch before deployment.